-Loans and receivables are subsequently measured at amortized cost using the effective interest method, less impairment loss, if any.
-Impairment loss is provided when there is objective evidence that the Group will not be able to collect all amounts due to it in accordance with the original terms of the receivables.
-The amount of the impairment loss is determined as the difference between the assets' carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred), discounted at the financial asset's original effective interest rate or current effective interest rate.
+If there is objective evidence that an impairment loss on loans and receivables has been incurred, the amount of the impairment loss is determined as the difference between the assets' carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred), discounted at the financial asset's original effective interest rate or current effective interest rate determined under the contract if the loan has a variable interest rate.

 The carrying amount of the asset shall be reduced either directly or through the use of an allowance account.
-The amount of the loss shall be recognized in consolidated profit or loss.
+The amount of loss shall be recognized in profit or loss.

 If in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized (such as an improvement in the debtor's credit rating), the previously recognized impairment loss is reversed by adjusting the allowance account.
-The amount of the reversal is recognized in the consolidated profit or loss.
+The reversal shall not result in a carrying amount of the financial asset that exceeds what the amortized cost would have been had the impairment not been recognized at the date of the impairment is reversed.
+The amount of the reversal is recognized in profit or loss.

-(c) AFS Financial Assets
+(ii) Carried at Fair Value - AFS Financial Assets